 We are offering a

-- Academic degree plus a PhD in biology, life science, natural science, or comparable
+- PhD in life science, biology, natural science, or comparable

 - At least one first author paper in an international peer-reviewed journal